DudeCalledBro/jellyfin/README.md

 ## Installation

-1. Copy the `example.inventory.yml` file to `inventory.yml` and setup as you need.
-Ensure you also check the role's defaults.
+1. Copy the example.inventory.yml file to inventory.yml.
+You also have to setup a variables file for your configuration.
+Therefore you have to copy example.config.yml to config.yml.
+Also have a look into the roles defaults.

+> **Important!** You have to provide a tls certificate in order to get the deployment working.

 2. Run the Ansible playbook to deploy Jellyfin